apache/www-site/content/foundation/marks/downstream.md

 via separate packages unless the Apache project has approved their inclusion in the distribution.

+### Bugs / security issues

+Downstream software distributors must provide contact details for reporting bugs and security vulnerabilities in the changes and/or additions included in the distribution.

 ## Usage Examples  {#examples}

 Based on the above policy, the following usages would be acceptable unless